wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.4.4 =
+*released 07/30/14*

+* Improved speed in processing comments and blocking spam.
+Optimized the order of the filters so the fastest ones fire first, leading to even better speed and lower server load.
+* Added Serbian Translation (sr_RS).
+Thank you to Borisa Djuraskovic of Web Hosting Hub for doing the Serbian translation.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.4.3 =
 *released 07/25/14*